How to Become a Hardware Engineer

 According to Bureau of Labor Statistics (BLS) 2021 data, the median computer hardware engineer salary is $128,170.
 Hardware engineers who work in research or computer equipment manufacturing industries may earn even more.

-Education may also influence a hardware engineer's average salary.
+Education may also influence a computer hardware engineer's salary.
 Professionals who obtain master's degrees and on-the-job experience can pursue leadership roles as computer and information systems managers.
 These leaders earned a median salary of $159,010 as of May 2021.

 Median Annual Salary of Hardware Engineers, 2021